Midwifery and Health & Social Care teaching sessions

 View Training Event

-After a teaching session, you will have: Increased your understanding of myths surrounding Down’s syndrome Gained an understanding from a parent’s perspective about diagnosis and receiving the news Considered strategies for sharing the news to parents Heard parents’ views of what life is like raising a child with Down’s syndrome Confidence that you have made […]
+After this teaching session, you will have: Increased your awareness and understanding of Down’s syndrome Gained an understanding from a parent’s perspective about receiving the news Considered supportive strategies for sharing the news to parents Heard parents’ views of what life is like raising a child with Down’s syndrome Confidence that you can adapt your […]

 View Training Event